alanwatsonforster/glass/docs/src/usermanual/mapstyle.md

 ### Derived Styles

-Additional derived styles can be adapted from any of the basic styles by applying a prefix and/or a suffix.
+Additional derived styles can be adapted from any of the base styles by applying a prefix and/or a suffix.

 - The possible prefixes are `snowy` or `frozen`.
 - The possible suffixes are `hills`, `plain`, or `islands`.